jreakin/ffe-investigation/ffe-investigation-site/docs/sections/Key Information from the PIR.md

 3. **Potential for Skewed Results**: By potentially limiting direct positive testimonies, the investigation's findings could be disproportionately negative, leading to an unfair representation of Kevin Manley and FFE.
 4. **Erosion of Trust**: Such actions, if known to the school community, could erode trust in the administration's ability to conduct fair and unbiased investigations.

+!!! warning "Summary"
 	This incident reinforces concerns that the FFE investigation may have been conducted with a predetermined negative outcome in mind, rather than as an impartial fact-finding mission.
 It underscores the need for a thorough review of the investigation's methodology and findings.

 ---